acanza/woocommerce-expiration-sales/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With WooCommerce Expiration Sales you will can show a block with the expiration sales date in the product page, in order to make the customers feel urgency.
+With WooCommerce Expiration Sales you will can show a block with the expiration date of the sales in the product page, in order to make the customers feel urgency.

 == Description ==

-WooCommerce Expiration Sales is a WooCommerce add-on with which you will can show a block with the expiration sales date in the product page.
+WooCommerce Expiration Sales is a WooCommerce add-on with which you will can show a block with the expiration date of the sales in the product page.

 This plugin is very simple.
 You don't need to set up anything.
 Simply install, activate and schedule a product sale with expiration date.
 Then, the customers will can see a striking message with the expiration date of the sale.